With big dreams and so little time, developing effective new habits can put you ahead of the game with little effort.

 1. Keep your home clutter-free.

-Once it becomes one of your new habits, you won’t even notice it anymore.
-All that energy can go towards making time to exercise, spending quality time with family, or working towards your career goals.
+All that energy can go towards exercising, spending quality time with family, or working towards your career goals.

 2. Arrive early.